James T. Civilla, Board Chair

-Glen Carlson, MD, Chief of Staff
+Ronald Wayne, MD, Chief of Staff

 Roy Brooks, chairman of the FHS Board, is an Olympic College graduate, and former chairman and CEO of Mountain Bank Holding Company and Westmark Electronics.
 Roy is also an active director of Emerald Home Furnishings and Washington Aviation Association.